SparkiSamples/SparkiSample1/README.md

 Sebren’s Robot Projects

-Learning simple commands and instructions in C. Using Sparkduino do each of these projects.
+Learning simple commands and instructions in a programming language called C.

+Using Sparkduino create each of these projects.

-Sample code can be found here: http://arcbotics.com/lessons/basic-code/ Download Sparkduino: http://arcbotics.com/lessons/sparkiduino-osx-install-guide/
+Sample Sparki code can be found here: http://arcbotics.com/lessons/basic-code/ Download Sparkduino: http://arcbotics.com/lessons/sparkiduino-osx-install-guide/

 In a Sparki Project, there is a Setup section and a Loop section.